naspredam/rest-spring-boot-reactive-kotlin-users/README.md

 - start: to start the application in docker
 - stop: stop and drop the containers
+- restart: does stop and start
+- logs: display the logs of the deployed docker containers

 So, the `start` action will do: